MarineCrou/e-shop-frontend/README.md

 ## My Main Goals:

-1. **Categorizing Products:** My first major task was to feature all product categories on the home page.
+1. **Categorizing Products:** My first task was to feature all product categories on the home page.
 Understanding the logic behind retrieving all categories, as opposed to a single category from each product, was challenging.
 MongoDB's documentation proved invaluable, offering a straightforward method to fetch categories using the `distinct` function.

    ```javascript
    // ROUTER